500 arrested so far in Capitol riot case, including 100 charged with assaulting federal officers

 Defendants have come from at least 45 states

 The alleged rioters come from at least 45 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Florida, with at least 46 Floridians charged so far.
-Texas had at least 45 residents arrested, while Pennsylvania had at least 40 residents arrested, while New York had at least 36.
+Texas had at least 45 residents arrested, while Pennsylvania had at least 40 residents arrested and New York had at least 36.

 Authorities have linked dozens of defendants to extremist groups